-- Real estate, agricultural and forestry property situated in Germany - Assets pertaining to a permanent establishment of a commercial business located in Germany - ► Shareholdings in German resident corporations if the shareholder owns (individually or jointly with other persons closely related to the shareholder) directly or indirectly at least 10% of the registered share capital - ► Inventions, designs and topographies recorded in a German register as far as assets of a German permanent establishment - ► Assets that have been leased to a commercial business operated in Germany - Mortgages or any other receivables secured by German-situated real estate or by German-registered ships, except for such receivables for which negotiable bonds have been issued - · Claims arising from silent partnerships and profit participating loans if the debtor is situated in Germany - ► Any beneficial interests (e.g., right of usufruct) in the aforementioned assets
+- Real estate, agricultural and forestry property situated in Germany - Assets pertaining to a permanent establishment of a commercial business located in Germany - ► Shareholdings in German resident corporations if the shareholder owns (individually or jointly with other persons closely related to the shareholder) directly or indirectly at least 10% of the registered share capital - Inventions, designs and topographies recorded in a German register - ► Assets that have been leased to a commercial business operated in Germany - Mortgages or any other receivables secured by German-situated real estate or by German-registered ships, except for such receivables for which negotiable bonds have been issued - ► Claims arising from silent partnerships and profit participating loans if the debtor is situated in Germany - Any beneficial interests (e.g., right of usufruct) in the aforementioned assets

-A nonresident individual as decedent (donor) is subject to an extended limited tax liability (e.g., with regard to capital claims vis-à-vis domestic debtors or with regard to movable property abroad), provided the following conditions are met:
+A nonresident individual as decedent or donor is subject to an extended limited tax liability (e.g., with regard to capital claims visà-vis German debtors, with regard to other German assets not mentioned above, and with regard to assets that would be subject to German controlled foreign company (CFC) taxation in the case of a German resident), provided all of the following conditions are met:

 - 1. Such individual was subject to unlimited income tax liability in Germany within the last 10 years prior to a transfer at death or by gift. - 2.
 Such individual was cumulatively a German national and subject to unlimited German income tax liability for a combined period of 5 years within a 10-year time period prior to the end of the unlimited income tax liability. - 3.
-Such individual is resident of a low-tax jurisdiction according to the German controlled foreign company (CFC) legislation. - 4.
+Such individual is resident of a low-tax jurisdiction according to the German CFC legislation. - 4.
 Such individual has substantial economic interests in Germany within the meaning of the German CFC legislation.